Two men perform on a spotlighted stage: one sings into a microphone while the other plays an acoustic guitar; drummer and bassist silhouette in back.

 • Shepherding a congregation

-You can have incredible vocal ability and still be a completely lousy leader.
-Leadership is an entirely different beast.
-And remember that you are a worship leader, not a worship entertainer.
-Faithfulness is far more important than flashiness to your people and in the eyes of God.
-Even if it doesn’t feel that way in the moment.
+Someone can possess incredible vocal talent and still be a poor leader.
+Leadership is an entirely different skill.
+Remember, you are a worship leader, not a worship entertainer.
+Faithfulness matters far more than flashiness, both to your congregation and in the eyes of God, even when it does not feel that way.

 The Comparison Trap on Your Team